-Franklin University's Nationwide Library is located in Phillips Hall, at the southwest corner of Main Street and Grant Avenue.
-From this location, students, faculty and staff can enjoy a newly renovated library.
-The library joined the OhioLINK consortium of Ohio Colleges and Universities in 2002.
-Franklin students, staff and faculty can access the wealth of locally provided and OhioLINK services and resources via the Franklin Library Web page on campus or remotely.
-To begin exploring these resources immediately, go to www.franklin.edu/library.
-Librarians and circulation staff are available to provide assistance with library resources and services via chat, telephone (614.947.6550 or toll free at 1.866.341.6252), email (library@franklin.edu), or in person during library hours, which are posted on the website at www.franklin.edu/library.
+Franklin University's Nationwide Library provides both digital and print resources to support its community of face-to-face and online learners.
+On Franklin's Main Campus, the Library is located in Phillips Hall, at the southwest corner of Main Street and Grant Avenue.
+Online, the Library is located at http://library.franklin.edu/.
+Extensive online resources, including ebooks and databases available through OhioLINK, are accessible to students, faculty and staff via their myFranklin username and password.
+The library provides a variety of services and welcomes suggestions from patrons.
+Librarians and circulation staff are available to provide assistance with library resources and services via instant message chat, telephone (614.947.6550 or toll free at 1.866.341.6252), email (library@franklin.edu), or in person during library hours.